asilich123/Resume_Projects/SQL/README.md

 <br />

 ## Disposition Analysis
-**The Task:** To pull data on all properties that are set for or have completed disposition by the number of offers they recieved and the average price offered for further product-type analysis.
+**The Task:** To pull data on all properties within a specified time period that are set for or have completed disposition by the number of offers they recieved and the average price offered for further product-type analysis.

 **Highlighted Abilities:** Using Group By alongside Aggregate Functions to pull telling data.